x11x00x00x/pgr2modded/README.md

  - Add the BMW Z8
  - Add the F1 Prototype car.
  - Create a new Proto class.
+ - Tune all new cars that do not have their own tune by default.

 NOTE: This mod ONLY works on English systems.
 More soon.